slipsibm-cp4i-poc/cp4i-install/README-airgap.md

 ## Create Namespaces and Install RH Cert Manager
 If you are installing to a namespace, look at 02b-cp4iopgroup.yaml and 13-foundationservices-sub.yaml and make sure the name space is set to the namespace you want to install to and then run.
 If you are scoping to cluster, don't run 02b-cp4iopgroup.yaml and make sure that foundation services (13-foundationservices-sub.yaml) is created in the ibm-common-services namespace.

+## **Note: You need to go in to 10-create-namespaces.sh and make sure that you set the project in the last line to either openshift-operators if you are scoping to the cluster or to the namespace that you are installing to if you are scoping to a single namespace.

 `./10-create-namespaces.sh`